 To invite new App Users to your app, click Invite Users on the App User Management page or on the page with a list of current App Users and follow these steps:

-Click Include your app team to include invitations to all the members of your App Team.
-This may be useful, because people invited to join your App Team are not added as App Users automatically.
+- Click Include your app team to include invitations to all the members of your Team.
+This may be useful, because people invited to join your team are not added as App Users automatically.

-Select the role for the App User (for example, User or Administrator).
-Permissions for these roles correspond to what you have configured for your app project’s user roles in Project Security in Mendix Studio Pro or Roles and Permissions in Mendix Studio.
+- Select the role for the App User (for example, User or Administrator).
+Permissions for these roles correspond to what you have configured for your app’s user roles in Project Security in Mendix Studio Pro or Roles and Permissions in Mendix Studio.
 If you have created a customized role, you need to publish the app before you are able to see and assign it here.